Stacey and Jack wedding at Audrey's Farmhouse

 Real Weddings

-A few weddings I've photographed at Audrey's Farmhouse.
+A few weddings I've photographed at The Greenhouses at Audrey's Farmhouse.

 The venue online

-Browse Audrey's Farmhouse's website for availability, pricing, and booking details — then come back to the real galleries above to see how a day there actually looks.
+Browse The Greenhouses at Audrey's Farmhouse's website for availability, pricing, and booking details — then come back to the real galleries above to see how a day there actually looks.

-Full homepage screenshot of the Audrey's Farmhouse website
+Full homepage screenshot of the The Greenhouses at Audrey's Farmhouse website

 The ceremony typically happens in the open-air courtyard or garden courtyard behind the greenhouse.
 Both are enclosed enough to feel private but open enough to work with.
-After the ceremony, cocktail hour moves to the adjoining lawn and pergola area while the greenhouse gets flipped for dinner.
+After the ceremony, cocktail hour moves to The Barn while the greenhouse gets reset for dinner.
 The barn connects directly to the greenhouse, so the whole evening flows without anyone needing to cross a parking lot or navigate between buildings.

-What sets Audrey's apart from most Catskills venues is the combination of a modern event space and actual accommodations on the same property.
-The original 1740s farmhouse has guest rooms, there's a cottage that serves as the bridal suite, and total on-site lodging handles up to 14 rooms.
+What sets The Greenhouses apart from most Catskills venues is the combination of a modern event space and actual accommodations on the same property.
+The original 1740s farmhouse has five bedrooms, and total on-site lodging comes to 15 guest units — 14 Greenhouses guest rooms plus the five-bedroom farmhouse.
 Your wedding party can stay on the property, get ready in rooms with real character, and be at the ceremony without getting in a car.
 That changes the pace of the day and gives me better access for morning coverage.

-The greenhouse seats up to 200 for a banquet dinner.
-Farm tables, bentwood chairs, dishware, glassware, and linens are included in the site fee.
+The greenhouse seats up to 175 for a banquet dinner.
+Farm tables, bentwood chairs, dishware, glassware, and dinner napkins are included in the site fee — table linens are not.
 The barn has a full bar and five bathrooms, which is the kind of practical detail that matters more than people think.
 No one wants a line for the restroom during cocktail hour.

 Catering is in-house and required.
 Packages start at $195 per person with a $28,000 food and beverage minimum for the reception.
-Site fees range from $8,000 to $12,000 depending on the date.
-When you book, you get exclusive use of the greenhouse and barn from Friday afternoon through Sunday morning.
+Site fees range from $8,000 to $16,000 depending on the date.
+When you book, you get exclusive use of the property from Friday afternoon through Sunday morning.
 That two-day window is worth it.
 Friday rehearsal dinners on the property set the tone, and Sunday brunch gives you time that most venues don't.

 The honest consideration: the $28,000 food and beverage minimum plus the site fee means this isn't a budget venue.
 Couples who book here are investing in a full-weekend experience.
 But for that investment, you get a venue that handles nearly everything, and the coordination from the Audrey's team is solid.

 The greenhouse also has HVAC, which means you can hold events year-round.
 Winter weddings here work because the glass structure lets in light while the heating keeps it comfortable.
-If you're considering Audrey's Farmhouse and want to talk through what works best from a photography standpoint, get in touch.
+If you're considering The Greenhouses and want to talk through what works best from a photography standpoint, get in touch.

 A Photographer's Perspective